initdebugs/line2trail-Codex/project_idea.md

-Project Idea: Line2Trail (working name)
+Project Idea: Pathify (working name)

 A draw-your-own-route planner for hiking, running, cycling, and walking.

 Core Concept

-Line2Trail lets users trace a line on the map with their finger, and the app automatically snaps it to real-world paths, trails, and roads.
+Pathify lets users trace a line on the map with their finger, and the app automatically snaps it to real-world paths, trails, and roads.
 It then gives them a clean route with distance, elevation, and turn cues — something between a casual sketch and a professional navigation tool.

 The app is lightweight, offline-friendly, and designed for hikers, runners, cyclists, and casual travelers who want quick custom routes without wrestling with traditional route planners.